golemfactory/golem-docs/src/pages/docs/creators/python/guides/switching-to-mainnet.md

 #### Acquiring MATIC/ETH and GLM tokens from the YAGNA context via the Golem Onboarding Portal

-1a.
-For Polygon network, enter following command into your Terminal window (Yagna has to be running in the background):
+1. For the Polygon network, enter the following command into your Terminal window (Yagna has to be running in the background):
 ```bash
 yagna payment fund --network=polygon
 ```